kyle-tennison/notes/independent study/classic mechanics/Galileo's Relativity Principle.md

 ---

 In classical mechanics, this *homogeneity of space* implies that the *lagrangian should not depend specifically on the position in space*; the laws of physics apply the same at all locations in space.
 Similarly, the *homogeneity of time* implies that the *lagrangian is independent of time*; the laws of physics remain constant with time.

+To unravel this logic a bit further, homogeneity means all quantities are created equal.
+Imagine an infinitely flat plane; there is no beginning or end, all is the same.
+Therefore, if we're dealing with homogenous quantities, **there is no absolute quantity**; there are only differences between relative quantities.
+Therefore, the place that we choose to reference either space or time from is entirely arbitrary; $t_0$ and $x_0$ can be set to any quantity—whichever is convenient for the system at hand.

 Landu also asserts that space is isotropic, which, in turn, means that the *lagrangian must be independent of the **direction** of velocity* in an inertial frame—it is only dependent on the magnitude.
 For reasons that exceed my understanding, $|\textbf v|^2$ is used in place of $|\textbf v|$, which seems to simplify calculations later on.
 Mathematically, no information is lost in this transformation.